 So how can we create work that is up to God's standards and do it with integrity?

 In a world where profits are often chosen over people, and we find ourselves in constant competition with the girl next to us, what would it look like to enter into an intentional community where we both learn from and lift each other toward success?

 A community where you see others, not as competition, but as sisters in Christ doing their best work to serve the Lord.

-Whether you're an entrepreneur, a designer, a marketing director, or whatever career God has called you to, let's challenge ourselves to do work that matters.
-Work that shines above the rest, not because of our own selfish talent, but because God has called us to a career filled with passion and intentionality.
+As entrepreneurs shaping the culture of business and our communities, let's challenge ourselves to do work that matters.
+Work that shines above the rest, not because of our own talent or ambition, but because God has called us to work filled with passion and intentionality.

 Welcome to Called Collective, what are you called to?